Students, faculty, and alumni at the 40th anniversary reunion of Women in Physics at Cornell .

 • Barbara Hope Cooper

-1983 Barbara Cooper, a former Cornell physics undergrad, was hired as the first women in a tenure track position in the physics department.
+In 1983, Barbara Cooper, a former Cornell physics undergrad, was hired as the first woman in a tenure track position in the physics department.

 • Ritchie Patterson

-Ritchie Patterson was the first women to serve a chair of the Physics Department from 2009-2011.
+Ritchie Patterson was the first woman to serve as chair of the Physics Department from 2009-2011.

 • Lois Pollack

-2014 Lois Pollack begins her term as the first female director of Applied and Engineering Physics.
+In, 2014 Lois Pollack began her term as the first female director of Applied and Engineering Physics.

 Top